VadzimBelski-ScienceSoft/pimcore5-docker-symfony/README.md

-# For Pimcore 5 Docker Symfony (PHP7-FPM - NGINX - MySQL - ELK)
+# For Pimcore 5 Docker Symfony (PHP7.2-FPM - NGINX - VARNISH - MariaDB - Redis - ELK)

-This is based on https://github.com/maxpou/docker-symfony

-Pimcore 5 Docker - symfony gives you everything you need for developing Symfony application.
+Pimcore 5 Docker - gives you everything you need for developing Pimcore application.
 This complete stack run with docker and [docker-compose (1.7 or higher)](https://docs.docker.com/compose/).

 ## Installation